-When speed and/or bulk ordering are a priority, a WooCommerce order form is preferable.
+When speed and/or bulk ordering are a priority, a WooCommerce bulk order form is preferable.
 This alternative layout lets customers view and compare many more products at a time.
-Then, if required, customers can click on a product for larger images and extra details.
-With an order form, each image is compact, allowing space for more columns, as well as the added functions of sorting, filtering and bulk add to cart:
+Customers can then click on a product for larger images and more information.
+With the plugin to create a WooCommerce order form, each image is compact, allowing space for more columns as well as added functions of sorting, filtering and bulk add to cart:

-As you can see, this layout is geared towards speed – both that of finding products and of purchasing them.
+As you can see, this layout is geared towards speed – both to find products and buy them.
 Let’s take a look at some examples where an order form like this is preferable to the traditional WooCommerce layout.

 When to use a WooCommerce order form

-- Wholesale catalogue for bulk purchases: when ordering wholesale, customers tend to have a clear idea of what they’re looking for, and often buy in bulk.
+- Wholesale catalog for bulk purchases: when ordering wholesale, customers tend to have a clear idea of what they’re looking for, and often buy in bulk.
 The default WooCommerce layout is laborious for wholesale customers to search, with too much space used up by large images.
 They’re also forced to add products to the cart individually.
-An order form makes it simple for wholesale customers to search and filter to find the products they need, and to choose any quantity quickly.
+A WooCommerce bulk order form makes it simple for wholesale customers to search and filter to find the products they need and to choose any quantity quickly.

 - Restaurant order form: when ordering food online, people expect it to be easy to compare and select dishes, drinks, and sides.
-An order form provides a similar experience to ordering at a restaurant, allowing customers to browse quickly, select multiple items, and place an order.
+A WooCommerce order form provides a similar experience to ordering at a restaurant.
+Implementing a food ordering system allows customers to browse quickly, select multiple items, and place an order.